Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 • You want to prevent your contractor from going to work for a competitor.

 In many countries, withholding tax rates need to be adjusted when workers change from contractor to employee.
-This chart from Tax Foundation, A Comparison of the Tax Burden on Labor in the OECD, is a good example of the “tax wedge” between employee and contractor taxation rates.
+This chart from the Tax Foundation, A Comparison of the Tax Burden on Labor in the OECD, is a good example of the “tax wedge” between employee and contractor taxation rates.

 You can explore current tax data by OECD country, updated weekly, using an interactive tool at Tax Foundation to get an idea of tax rates, collections, and tax burdens, among other things.
 You can also make your own index of tax complexity for each country where you have contractors.
 The interactive tool measures both tax code and tax framework complexities.
-You can also use Remote’s Country Explorer for detailed information by country.

 If you convert a US contractor to an employee, be sure to keep your tax forms up to date:

-• W-4 — Employees must complete form W-4 so you can withhold the correct federal income tax from their pay.
+• W-4: Employees must complete form W-4 so you can withhold the correct federal income tax from their pay.

-• W-2 — Shows the taxes you withheld from an employee’s wages during the calendar year.
+• W-2: Shows the taxes you withheld from an employee’s wages during the calendar year.
 Employees need to receive this form from you by January 31, and you must also send a copy to the Social Security Administration.

 Set up contractor payments with automated contractor management software